hapax/hapax.github.io/outreach.md

 I like finding new and simple ways to explain complicated stuff.
 Science is also more fun when shared!
-I list some of my teaching and outreach efforts below.
+I list some of my teaching and outreach activities below.

 <!--I think science is a great way to get to know the world, and a -->
 <!--beautiful thing to share!
 I list some of my outreach and teaching -->